in

 Type 1 diabetes still has no cure, despite much research.
 The goal of treatment is to control blood sugar levels with the use of insulin, food, and lifestyle changes in order to avoid problems.

-Although, Teplizumab, a novel drug is being tested to prevent the occurrence of Diabetes Type 1 in high-risk individuals.
+Although Teplizumab, a novel drug, is being tested to prevent the occurrence of Type 1 Diabetes in high-risk individuals.
 This could be just the beginning of a new era of medications that may be used to prevent diabetes.

 Signs and Symptoms of Type 1 Diabetes (Insulin Dependent Diabetes)?